trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 >
 > For example, given the list `["code", "edoc", "da", "d"]`, return `[(0, 1), (1, 0), (2, 3)]`.

-**My thoughts:** any word in the list can be partition into prefix and suffix.
-If there exists a word such that its reverse equals either prefix or suffix, then we can combine them and craft a new palindrome: reverse_suffix + prefix + suffix or prefix + suffix + reverse_prefix.
+**My thoughts:** any word in the list can be partition into `prefix` and `suffix`.
+If there exists another word such that its reverse equals either prefix or suffix, then we can combine them and craft a new palindrome: reverse_suffix + prefix + suffix or prefix + suffix + reverse_prefix.

 **Solution:** [https://repl.it/@trsong/Palindrome-Pairs](https://repl.it/@trsong/Palindrome-Pairs)
 ```py